jmharvey1/ESP32BtCWKeyBrd/README.md

 ___
 A PCB for this project can be ordered from a board manufacturer, like [JLCPCB](https://jlcpcb.com/), using the gerber files found [Here](https://github.com/jmharvey1/ESP32BtCWKeyBrd/blob/main/MiscFiles/ESP32-BT-CW-KeyBrd_2023-03-16.zip).

 A .PDF schematic for the PCB version of this project is [Here](https://github.com/jmharvey1/ESP32BtCWKeyBrd/blob/main/MiscFiles/ESP32-BT-CW-KeyBrd_Schematic.pdf)

+If you have access to 3D printer, the [MiscFiles](https://https://github.com/jmharvey1/ESP32BtCWKeyBrd/tree/main/MiscFiles) folder contains “.stl” files for a simple case to host your completed project.